 Here are lists of people, places, and dates to include in a unit study about Ancient Greece.
 This page also has a printable crossword puzzle for Greek gods and goddesses, a matching game for Greek heroes, and a link to Quizlet flashcards for the Greek alphabet.
-I've also included a list of children's books and links to other resources for learning more about Ancient Greece.
+I've also included a list of children's books about Ancient Greece, and links to other resources for learning more about Ancient Greece.

 King Minos - Legendary ruler of ancient Crete